Web Analytics

 2. Indirect Peer Pressure

 Indirect peer pressure is one of the more subtle types of peer pressure.
-Here, teenagers are not directly influenced, rather they feel a slight nudge to follow social norms.
+Here, teenagers are not directly influenced; rather, they feel a slight nudge to follow social norms.
 It’s the pressure to do what they believe is expected of them or what might make them more popular.

 It’s usually an unspoken pressure.
 Just a voice in their head that says, “Everyone is doing it.
 I should try it too.”
 For example, teens might feel pressured to dress a certain way after seeing other students following the trend.